-The track is primarily for those who own their own karts, though a separate vendor provides an arrive and drive kart rental service (please visit our Useful Links page to see local Kart Shops and Kart Rentals options).
+The club and track is for those who own their own karts.
+There is no “arrive and drive” kart rental service.
 The track is open to the public during regularly scheduled times, but members enjoy reduced rates and voting rights.
-PKRA operates under IKF Sprint Kart rules.
+PKRA operates under Sprint Kart rules.
 See below for required safety equipment and local karting vendors.

 Some are satisfied with the fun of driving during practice sessions.
 Others want the thrill of racing, and PKRA organizes club races about every other week, with two seasons of typically 10 races each, with Winter races on Sunday days and Summer races on Saturday nights.
 Unlike some indoor karting tracks where every session is a “race” and measurement is by time, these are formal races, with racing officials and results determined by finishing order.
 Competitive racing requires more commitment it terms of achieving proficiency and kart maintenance.
 We would like new drivers to achieve lap times sufficient for them not to be lapped in a 10-15 lap race under normal conditions before entering races.

 Many maintain their own karts, but local kart shops provide services that range from selling parts to fully maintaining karts, and even to storing and transporting your kart to the track.
-See below for more information.
+See the kart vendor links for more information.

 Beginners Guide To Karting at PKRA